-Many people say they don't know how to rehearse their speech.
+Many people don't know how to rehearse or practice a speech.

 If you've sat through ho-hum presentations finding your finger nails more interesting, the odds are the delivery was less than polished.
 The content may have been excellent.
 It may have been well researched but because the speaker lacked basic delivery skills, the entire speech was compromised.
-That is why you need to know how to rehearse.
+That is why, if you care about your audience, your content, and yourself, you need to know how to rehearse.

 Rehearsal refines your speech.
 It helps you to identify areas needing work.
 For instance: